 An X-ray should be sought to determine if there has been an avulsion fracture, or whether the damage is purely soft tissue related.

 If the injury is just to the ligament then it should be immobilized in a finger splint for up to a week to allow healing to occur.
-Then gentle range of motion exercises can begin to prevent stiffening.
-Finger buddy taping should still be used in between exercises until pain free to aid healing and protect the finger.
+Then a gentle range of motion exercises can begin to prevent stiffening.
+Finger buddy taping should still be used in between exercises until pain-free to aid healing and protect the finger.